Particle decay, Oberth effect and a relativistic rocket in the Schwarzschild background

 where $v$ is the particle velocity measured by a static observer with fixed $ r,\theta ,\varphi $.
 In the static metric with the interval $ ds^{2}=g_{00}dx_{0}^{2}+g_{\alpha \beta }dx^{\alpha }dx^{\beta }$, where $ \alpha$, $\beta$ are spatial indices, we have

 Let a particle (rocket) moving freely in the gravitational field decay in some point with the radial coordinate $r$ to two fragments (a rocket ejects a portion of fuel).
-We use the same notations $E_{i},m_{i}$ ($i=0,1,2)$, $ u,v_{b}$ as in the nonrelativistic case.
+We use the same notations $E_{i},m_{i}$ ($i=0,1,2)$, $ u,v_{b} $ as in the nonrelativistic case.
 In particular, $u$ is a projection of the velocity to the direction opposite to motion before decay.
 We assume that fuel is being ejected in the direction tangent to the trajectory (not necessarily radial).
-It is opposite to the direction of rocket motion in the regime of acceleration~($u>0$, $\lambda >0$) and is in the same direction in the regime of deceleration~($u<0$).
+It is opposite to the direction of rocket motion in the regime of acceleration~($u>0$) and is in the same direction in the regime of deceleration~($u<0$).
 If $v_{b}=0$, we put $u = |u|$ and $v_{2} = |v_{2}|$.

 The conservation law of energy and that of the projection of momentum to the direction of motion in the point of ejection give us

 According to the relativistic law of addition of velocities,